 Informal Settlement Relocation Series

 SERI’s third set of Community Practice Notes published in July 2016 are a series on informal settlement relocation.
-It highlights community struggles for access to adequate housing and how people experience the relocations that follow court processes regarding the provision of alternative accommodation.
+They highlight community struggles for access to adequate housing and how people experience the relocations that follow court processes regarding the provision of alternative accommodation.

 The two community practice notes making up the Informal Settlement Series are: